 “Kids see and hear all kinds of things going on in their households,” says Robin Taub, an accountant and author of “A Parent’s Guide to Raising Money-Smart Kids.”
 “That extends to how their parents deal with money.”

-A 2015 Bank of America/USA Today study found 58 percent of millennial respondents said their folks had the greatest impact on their money skills.
+A 2018 Chase Slate study found nearly 65 percent of Americans said their folks influenced their spending and saving habits.
 Trouble is, many parents fall short in teaching their children the ins and outs of finance.
 Worse, through word or deed, they unwittingly model the wrong lessons, instilling in their offspring behavior that is often dysfunctional.